antran89/blog/_posts/research/2015-02-05-nn-gradient.md

 \end{align*}
 $$

-also the gradient for the scaler $b$ is
+Also the gradient for the scaler $b$ is

 $$
 \begin{align*}